5 Ways Predictive Analytics Improves Employee Retention

 5. Create fairer pay structures

 The goal?
 Give HR teams better insights, not replace human judgment.
+With the help of data scientists, HR gains valuable insights and key metrics that inform better business strategy.

 Ed Barry from Gallagher says: